oroinc/documentation/user_guide/access_management_field_level_acl.rst

 Sometimes you want to enable users to modify only certain entity fields and restrict them from modifying others.
 For example, the workflow accepted in your company states that only a sales manager can change the status of the opportunity.
 However, sales representatives still need be able to review the **Status** field when they work with opportunities.

 It is possible to configure this with OroCRM for both the **Create** and **Edit** actions.
 Fields disabled for modifying will appear dimmed on the interface.
-For how to do this, please see the `Enable User to See Restricted Fields <./access-roles-management#enable-user-to-see-restricted-fields>`__  section.
+For how to do this, please see the `Enable a User to See Restricted Fields <./access-roles-field-level-acl#enable-a-user-to-see-restricted-fields>`__  section.

 |